telerik/reporting-docs/knowledge-base/how-to-convert-svg-to-png.md

 Currently, the [PictureBox](../report-items-picture-box) can hold only the formats supported by GDI+ (BMP, GIF, JPEG, EXIF, PNG, and TIFF).
 This KB article demonstrates how to convert SVG graphics to PNG picture and to set it as a value of the picturebox.
 Note that a NuGet package called [Svg](https://www.nuget.org/packages/Svg/) should be added to the project.
 The approach is approperiate for reports which are designed in the Standalone Designer, as well as in the Visual Studio Report Designer.

 ## Solution
-1.A [UserFunction](../expressions-user-functions) should be implemented through the code snippet below
+ 1. A [UserFunction](../expressions-user-functions) should be implemented through the code snippet below

 ```CSharp
 public static Bitmap ConvertToBitmap(string url)